ItsmeHJB/DSP-Project/README.md

 ## ActiVAte
 A fork of the code by Legg *et al.* (2019).

+*This code can only be accessed by those with access to the UWE servers*

 Link: [activate](https://gitlab.uwe.ac.uk/pa-legg/activate)

 Run activate_app.py to start the server, a link should print out after set up to allow for the ActiVAte to be opened with ease.